LindsayXX/DD2412_project/ReadMe.md

 Replication track in [NeurIPS 2019 Reproducibility Challenge](https://reproducibility-challenge.github.io/neurips2019/) of [Learning where to look: Semantic-Guided Multi-Attention Localization for Zero-Shot Learning](https://arxiv.org/abs/1903.00502)

-This project hasn't finished yet, more information will be update soon!
+This project is not finished yet, more information will be updated soon!

 ### 1. Multi-Attention Subnet:
 1. VGG19(?) backbone  <br />